 What is Passive House?

-The terms “Passive House”, “Passivhaus” and “Passive Building” describe a performance standard and set of building principals that combine to provide superior comfort and indoor air quality while drastically reducing energy consumption over that of a typical building.
+The terms “Passive House”, “Passivhaus” and “Passive Building” describe a performance standard and set of building design principals that combine to provide superior comfort and indoor air quality while drastically reducing energy consumption over that of a typical building.
 The “passive” part of the name refers to the standard’s emphasis on improvements to the building enclosure (walls, roofs, windows, etc.) before relying on large, complex mechanical or renewable energy systems.
 The Passive House standard is based on a “conservation first” approach to building and architectural design that has proven to be the most practical and cost-effective solution to achieving a zero carbon building.

 Why Passive House?

 Just like a thick down jacket or a Yeti cooler, a Passive House is made up of a very well insulated thermal enclosure.
 This ensures that any heating or cooling that is added to the building stays put.
 The indoor environment remains comfortable because there are no temperature fluctuations, no cold surface and no drafts.
 A continuous supply of fresh, filtered air is provided by a highly efficient heat recovery ventilator.
 This ensures perfect air quality with minimal energy use.

 A Passive House is the pinnacle of energy-efficient and sustainable design.
 This high level of energy efficiency radically reduces operating costs and C02 emissions.
 The resulting ultra-low energy needs can then be covered in a cost-effective manner by renewable energy sources, setting the stage for a building to become net-zero, net-positive or zero-carbon.

 The Passive House standard is NOT just for houses.
-VY Architecture employs sound building science principles and energy-modeling during the architectural design process so any building type can be designed to meet the performance targets.
+VY Architecture employs sound building science principles and energy-modeling during the architectural design process so any building type can be designed to meet the Passive House performance targets.
 Examples of Passive House schools, multi-family residential towers, offices, fire stations, car dealerships among others can be found across North America.